Death Poem

 Oh, Sue, I love this.
 You truly have a gift for putting your experiences and feelings into words, in a way that resonates with others in a profound way. 🩷

-Shared on Poems Page, Instagram Page, Publications Page, Archive.org, Facebook Page, Facebook Profile, Instagram, Google, LinkedIn Page, LinkedIn Profile, Pinterest, Twitter / X
+Shared on Poems Page, Instagram Page, Publications Page, Archive.org, Facebook Page, Facebook Profile, Instagram, Google, LinkedIn Page, Pinterest, Twitter / X

 See my other poems here or subscribe to the monthly email newsletter to receive links to the latest publications.